antares-sql/antares-website/content/_privacy.md

 ## Website

-The website antares-sql.app **does not collect** any kind of data and doesn't use coockies.
+The website antares-sql.app **does not collect** any kind of data and doesn't use cookies.